Domiii/NoGap/README.md

             /**
              * Is called once on each component after
-             * all components have been created.
+             * all components have been created, and after `initBase`.
              */
             initHost: function() {
             },